+The project is needed to replace aging infrastructure that is reaching its end of its life due to accelerated corrosion.
 The proposed project will help create a stronger, more resilient electric grid.
 One that enables the delivery of safe, reliable, affordable and sustainable electricity across the region.
 Through targeted upgrades and rebuilds, like this project, PPL Electric aims to improve reliability, protect the grid from extreme weather and reduce the frequency and duration of outages in the region.